-What are baby sleep habits?
+What are baby sleep associations and habits?

 Sleep habits can be dummies, music, mobiles, fan noise or other white noise, night-lights, rocking, cuddling, feeding and so on.